Follow us

 A vast marketplace like Amazon gives scammers an extensive pool of potential targets anywhere in the world.
 With Amazon reporting ever-soaring profits, such as its revenue of $169.961 billion (a 13.91% increase year-over-year) for the quarter ending December 31, 2023, cybercriminals will definitely want a piece of that pie.
 Moreover, daily earnings at Amazon are suggested to be approximately $1.29 billion daily.

 This positions the platform as a major target for scammers and counterfeiters.
-Online eCommerce scams top the list of consumer threats in 2022, according to the Better Business Bureau, as cited in a report published in late 2023.
-The report shows that the total traffic volumes of eCommerce scams reached 6.3 million visits during seven months.
+Online ecommerce scams top the list of consumer threats in 2022, according to the Better Business Bureau, as cited in a report published in late 2023.
+The report shows that the total traffic volumes of ecommerce scams reached 6.3 million visits during seven months.

 As fraudsters continuously evolve their tactics, it’s crucial to equip yourself with the knowledge to detect scams and protect your business from falling prey to deceitful schemes.
 In this article, we’ll cover the five seller scams to watch out for and how you can avoid getting entangled in their deceptive web.